WarrenPanDDDD/Week3-Assignment/README.md

 ```
 Then we payout the $MELON rewards by calling _payout()_.
 This is correct so far.

 But after that we store a new _UserStake_ with the new _stakeAmount_, without unstake the previous staking or add the previous staking $WATER to the new _UserStake_.
-Hence, user's previous staking is MISSING.
+Hence, user's previous staked $WATER is MISSING.

 My solution is, we should add the previous stakeAmount to the new stakeAmount
 ```